Sociocultural anthropology: Concepts

 Sociocultural anthropology divides into a broader national level and minority of subcultural groups to ethnographically study societies and cultures.
 The national culture is emitted through formally organised institutions including those of government forms and legal systems, economic institution, religious organisation, educational systems, law enforcement and military organisations.
 National achievements are influential on sociocultural integration however can be limited to upper class relevance only.
 Subcultural segments are groups of individuals behaving within the national culture.
 Subcultural groups are observed through vertical lens, differentiation because of national development, and horizontal lens, class and occupational divisions structured by societal hierarchy.

-Human Migration
+Human migration

 Human migration is a topic of anthropology which produced a macro and micro impact on society and its culture.
-Human migration is ‘the movement of persons away from their place of usual residence, either across an international boarder or within a state’.
+Human migration is 'the movement of persons away from their place of usual residence, either across an international border or within a state'.
 An interplay of social, political, economic, demographic, cultural and geographical factors remain central to the movement of individuals.
 Boas (1920) in his article The Methods of Ethnology (1920) states that it is the migration and dissemination of peoples rather than evolution that provides the basis for ethological research.
-Migration is accepted as the cause for the similarities of languages the dissemination of ideas and inventions across continents.The process of migration is responsible for the carrying of culture whilst the adaptation of culture to societies in different environments.
+Migration is accepted as the cause for the similarities of languages the dissemination of ideas and inventions across continents.
+The process of migration is responsible for the carrying of culture whilst the adaptation of culture to societies in different environments.